 Coupling Vision and Proprioception for Navigation of Legged Robots

-We exploit the complementary strengths of vision and proprioception to develop a point-goal navigation system for legged robots, called VP-Nav.
-Legged systems are capable of traversing more complex terrain than wheeled robots, but to fully utilize this capability, we need a high-level path planner in the navigation system to be aware of the walking capabilities of the low-level locomotion policy in varying environments.
-We achieve this by using proprioceptive feedback to ensure the safety of the planned path by sensing unexpected obstacles like glass walls, terrain properties like slipperiness or softness of the ground and robot properties like extra payload that are likely missed by vision.
+We exploit the complementary strengths of vision and proprioception to achieve point goal navigation in a legged robot.
+Legged systems are capable of traversing more complex terrain than wheeled robots, but to fully exploit this capability, we need the high-level path planner in the navigation system to be aware of the walking capabilities of the low-level locomotion policy on varying terrains.
+We achieve this by using proprioceptive feedback to estimate the safe operating limits of the walking policy, and to sense unexpected obstacles and terrain properties like smoothness or softness of the ground that may be missed by vision.
 The navigation system uses onboard cameras to generate an occupancy map and a corresponding cost map to reach the goal.
-A fast marching planner then generates a target path.
-A velocity command generator takes this as input to generate the desired velocity for the walking policy.
-A safety advisor module adds sensed unexpected obstacles to the occupancy map and environment-determined speed limits to the velocity command generator.
-We show superior performance compared to wheeled robot baselines, and ablation studies which have disjoint high-level planning and low-level control.
-We also show the real-world deployment of VP-Nav on a quadruped robot with onboard sensors and computation.
+The FMM (Fast Marching Method) planner then generates a target path.
+The velocity command generator takes this as input to generate the desired velocity for the locomotion policy using as input additional constraints, from the safety advisor, of unexpected obstacles and terrain determined speed limits.
+We show superior performance compared to wheeled robot (LoCoBot) baselines, and other baselines which have disjoint high-level planning and low-level control.
+We also show the real-world deployment of our system on a quadruped robot with onboard sensors and compute.
 Videos at https://navigation-locomotion.github.io.